173TECH/sayn/docs/installation.md

 Check the [database](databases/overview.md) section for a full list of supported databases.

-By default the tutorials use sqlite, so with the setup above you're already setup to following the [tutorial](tutorials/tutorial_part1.md).
+By default the tutorials use sqlite, so with the setup above you're already setup to follow the [tutorial](tutorials/tutorial_part1.md).